diego-roque-gomez/Gearfit-Pro/Firmware/README.md

-# Firmware-Modul
+# Firmware module

-## Übersicht
+## Overview
-Dieser Ordner enthält die eingebettete Firmware, die auf den Mikrocontrollern ESP32 und Arduino UNO läuft.
+This folder contains the embedded firmware that runs on the ESP32 and Arduino UNO microcontrollers.

-## Zuständigkeiten für Dateien
+## File responsibilities

 - Arduino_GearFitPro.ino
-  Entwickelt von Diego Roque Gómez.
+Developed by Diego Roque Gómez.

 - Programa_ES32_pantalla_TFT.ino
-  Entwickelt von Jaime Trejo Pineda.
+Developed by Jaime Trejo Pineda.
-  Mit Genehmigung des Autors in dieses Repository hochgeladen.
+Uploaded to this repository with the author's permission.